Bhavesh012/TCalc/docs/_build/html/_sources/README.md.txt

 # TCalc: Telescope-Calculator

 TCalc is a general toolkit designed for all the telescope owners and enthusiasts!
-This package has a set of functions which will allow you to calculate the basic properties and performance of your telescope and eyepiece pair.
+This package has a set of functions that will allow you to calculate basic properties and performance of your telescope and eyepiece pair.

 [![PyPI version](https://badge.fury.io/py/TCalc.svg)](https://badge.fury.io/py/TCalc)
 [![Documentation Status](https://readthedocs.org/projects/tcalc/badge/?version=latest)](https://tcalc.readthedocs.io/en/latest/?badge=latest)